hassiexx/discord-hackweek-2019/README.md

 # discord-hackweek-2019
 A moderation bot in Go for Discord Hack Week 2019 using menu command systems for improved usability and interaction.

-The purpose of this bot was to show a different way of executing kicks and bans rather than trying to make as many commands as possible for this event.
+The purpose of this bot was to try a different way of executing kicks and bans rather than trying to make as many commands as possible for this event.

-Instead of chaining everything in a single command with an argument spliterator such as ';' which most bots do, which gets messy, this bot uses multi stage commands also known as "command menus" to do this.
+Instead of chaining everything in a single command with an argument spliterator such as ';' which most bots do, which gets messy, this bot uses multi stage commands also known as "command menus".

 # Commands
  - Prefix: ``m.``
- - ban @user - Activates the ban menu to ban the mentioned users
+ - ``ban @user`` - Activates the ban menu to ban the mentioned users
- - kick @user - Activates the kick menu to kick the mentioned users
+ - ``kick @user`` - Activates the kick menu to kick the mentioned users
- - logchannel #channel - Sets the log channel to send moderation logs to, this must be set.
+ - ``logchannel`` #channel - Sets the log channel to send moderation logs to, this must be set.
- - warn @user - Activates the warn menu to warn the mentioned users
+ - ``warn @user`` - Activates the warn menu to warn the mentioned users

 <img src="/screenshot_01.png" width="300"> <img src="/screenshot_02.png" width="300"> <img src="/screenshot_03.png" width="300"> <img src="/screenshot_04.png" width="300"> <img src="/screenshot_05.png" width="300">

-# Instructions
+# Setup

+## Requirements
+ - Golang 1.12
+ - MongoDB

-## Setup your environment variables
+## Environment variables
  - ``DISCORD_HACK_WEEK_2019_TOKEN`` - This is your bot token
  - ``DISCORD_HACK_WEEK_2019_MONGODB`` - This is your MongoDB URI in the form ``mongodb://[username:password@]host1[:port1][,...hostN[:portN]]][/[database][?options]]``, see <https://docs.mongodb.com/manual/reference/connection-string/>.
-If you are Discord staff testing the bot, feel free to DM me to get access to my hosted MongoDB cloud instance.
+If you are Discord staff testing the bot, feel free to DM me to get the URI to my MongoDB cloud instance.

 ## Install Go
- - Ensure you have Go installed, minimum 1.11 to support Go modules.
+ - Ensure you have Go 1.12 installed.

 ## Run the bot
  - Clone the repo; as this uses Go modules, it does not need to be placed in the Go path.